Print Friendly

 Introduction

 We have studied the imperative forms.
-In this unit we will look at the negative imperatives: commands that tell someone to not do something.
+In this unit we will look at how to form negative imperatives: commands that tell someone to not do something.

 TZIJONIKText

-A common expression upon seeing someone on the road in Nahualá is a negated imperative: When someone says “Mattzaqik” (Don’t fall!) they are wishing the person to whom they are speaking that nothing happens to them as they walk.
-After reading the grammatical description, can you pick out if there are any more of them in the video?
+There is an expression that is used when seeing someone of the road or when saying goodbye in Nahualá that implements a negative imperative.
+When someone says “Mattzaqik” (Don’t fall!), they are wishing the person to whom they are speaking that nothing happens to them as they walk.
+After reading the grammatical description, try to pick out other instances of negative imperatives in the video.

 KEMCHI’Grammar